ikfoundation.org

 Promoting Natural & Cultural History

-The research of a detailed Inventory at a manor house in southernmost Sweden, will continue to focus on walls from a textile perspective.
+Crowdfunding CampaignThe research of a detailed Inventory at a manor house in southernmost Sweden will continue to focus on walls from a textile perspective.
 Silk damask, broadcloth, striped woven linen, painted oilcloth and undecorated walls – were all represented in this historical document.
 Two of these wallhangings are preserved to this day, which will illustrate the essay together with a contemporary portrait with connections to the Piper family as well as a few details from correspondence in the 1760s.
-Flor’s Linen Manufacturer in the province of Helsingland, also played a major role in the interior wall decorations at Christinehof manor house, judging by the listed textiles in 1758.
+Flor’s Linen Manufacturer in the province of Helsingland also played a major role in the interior wall decorations at Christinehof Manor House, judging by the textiles listed in 1758.

-This linen manufacturer also had a linen shop (Flors linnebod) at the market place Riddarhustorget in Stockholm.
+This linen manufacturer also had a linen shop (Flors Linnebod) at the marketplace Riddarhustorget in Stockholm.

-Wool was not only used in the weft for colourful tapestries (described in the previous essay) or for velvet imitations, but equally as ’Green broadcloth above the doors’ in two representative rooms on the first floor.
+The dark blue wall covering in this portrait of baron Ulric Scheffer (1716–1799) may be compared to some of the choices listed for the walls in the 1758 Inventory, but there is some uncertainty if the depicted quality was a woven fabric, painted on linen cloth or of paper quality.
+Even if the portrait was made during Scheffer’s time as ambassador in Paris 1763, by the artist Alexander Roslin, connections to the Swedish nobility in general and the Piper family in particular can be traced from more than one perspective.
+Most importantly they belonged to the same social circles of the most wealthy nobility in Sweden.
+Furthermore Scheffer somewhat later in time married Christina Charlotta Piper (1734–1800) in 1773, the daughter of Carl Fredrik Piper and Ulrika Christina Mörner of Morlanda who had Christinehof manor house as one of their residences.
+(Courtesy of: Skokloster Castle, Sweden.
+SKO 2300.
+Wikimedia Commons).Wool was not only used in the weft for colourful tapestries (described in the previous essay) or for velvet imitations, but equally as ’Green broadcloth above the doors’ in two representative rooms on the first floor.
 The fine woollen cloths must have been carefully stretched on the wall, probably most useful for minor areas due to its soft structure.
 In the Blue Wing Chamber on the second floor however, an entire room was decorated with cloth – ‘the room is covered with blue Cassian’.
-That is to say a sturdier woollen fabric suitable for walls, heavy bed-curtains or similar textile furnishing.
-In the Green Hall on the same floor an oilcloth was further listed, as ‘covered with green oilcloth wallpapers and gold border’.
-This type of wall decoration had a linen fabric as base, which was prepared with glue followed by hot wax mixed with linseed oil.
-This preparation was a ground for either a painted or printed pattern in an oil based colouring, which made it more durable/washable and therefore a popular choice in well-to-do aristocratic and bourgeois homes.
+That is to say, a sturdier woollen fabric suitable for walls, heavy bed curtains or similar textile furnishing.
+In the Green Hall on the same floor, an oilcloth was further listed as ‘covered with green oilcloth wallpapers and gold border’.
+This type of wall decoration had a linen fabric as a base, prepared with glue, followed by hot wax mixed with linseed oil.
+This preparation was a ground for either a painted or printed pattern in an oil-based colouring, which made it more durable/washable and, therefore, a popular choice in well-to-do aristocratic and bourgeois homes.

 Sources: